sungo/minidox-case/README.md

 `dxf/All Parts.dxf` contains all the indivdual parts.
 When I cut my cases, I drag the `All Parts.dxf` file into the Glowforge site and pick out the pieces I need.

 The thickness of the parts is really dealer's choice.
 I print the top and bottom plates in 3mm, with two 6mm spacers.
 If using the key switch plate, that pretty much has to be in 1.5mm acrylic.
+(My Minidox builds use Elite-C controllers and low-profile headers.
+If you used Pro Micro and standard sized headers, you will probably need a least an additional 6mm spacer.)

 This is designed for round standoffs.
 Hex standoffs will not fit.